CharlieWoodhouse/Land_of_Despair/README.md

 Start

 If player presses the W key
-player moves forward.
+player moves up.

 If player presses the S key
-Player moves backwards.
+Player moves down.

 If player presses the A key
 Player moves to the Left.